Neko-Box-Coder/MacroPowerToys/README.md

 #define MACRO_FUNC_1( a ) a
 #define MACRO_FUNC_2( a, b ) a + b

-// Using MPT_OVERLOAD_MACRO to allow MACRO_FUNC to be overloaded based on number of arguments
+//Using MPT_OVERLOAD_MACRO to allow MACRO_FUNC to be overloaded based on number of arguments
 #define MACRO_FUNC( ... ) MPT_OVERLOAD_MACRO( MACRO_FUNC, __VA_ARGS__ )

 MACRO_FUNC()
 MACRO_FUNC(10)
 MACRO_FUNC(1, 2)

-// Expands to...
+//Expands to...

 0       //MACRO_FUNC_0()
 10      //MACRO_FUNC_1(10)